 Supplements may be required to ensure that the diet is correctly balanced.
 An unbalanced diet may lead to problems such as: poor growth, weight gain, weakness, bladder stones, skeletal problems and digestive problems among others.

-There are a growing number of companies who offer prepared complete raw diets, who also follow strict standards for hygiene.
-These can be a suitable option for people new to raw feeding.
+A growing number of companies offer prepared complete raw diets, and also follow strict standards for hygiene.
+These diets can be a suitable option for people new to raw feeding.

 Correct food hygiene practice should be always be